Why should I compare car insurance?

 Some insurance providers market themselves at over-50s drivers – but they won't necessarily be the cheapest option.

 We recommend continuing to get quotes from all providers to see how the over-50s specialists compare.
 Some over-50s insurers may offer additional perks, such as extended cover for driving overseas.

 - Find out more: car insurance for the over-50s

 Cheap car insurance for low-mileage drivers

 If you drive significantly less than the national average mileage (6,700 miles a year, according to the Department for Transport), you may be charged more for insurance than higher mileage drivers.

 Some insurers now offer policies that charge by the mile, tracking your mileage using a telematics device ('black box') or linking directly to your car's electronics.

 It's worth comparing the quotes you're getting from these providers with quotes from more traditional car insurers.

-If you only need access to a car for a short time, consider getting short term car insurance, or a policy with a rolling monthly contract that can be cancelled without incurring significant fees.
+If you only need access to a car for a short time, consider getting temporary car insurance, or a policy with a rolling monthly contract that can be cancelled without incurring significant fees.